 Salmon River State Forest - Comstock Bridge

 Located in the towns of Colchester and East Hampton Salmon River and other surrounding conservation areas host a varity of trails.
 This bike route follows dirt forest roads, woods roads, and a old railroad bed along the east side of the Salmon River through a narrow valley.
 The area is very scenic and is popular with hikers, fishermen, and horseback riders.
+The eastern end of Salmon River abuts Day Pond State Park.

 THE RIDE: From the parking area at Comstock Bridge, one of three covered bridges in Connecticut, follow paved River Road north past Dickinson Creek.
 Bear right into the dirt turnoff just past the handicap fishing area and follow the woods road blocked by huge boulders.
 The road climbs to dirt River Road in the state forest and parallels the river past its many clear pools and rapids.
 Push your bike to the top of the stone train bridge and follow the dirt and sometimes sandy rairoad grade south.
 If you ride north the grade reaches a iron trestle high above the river and closed to the public.
 Ridind south the river is far below but the sounds echo off the steep valley walls.